Raphaël Nzabakomada-Yakoma: Early life and education

-History of the Central African Republic.
+history of the Central African Republic.
 The historian Catherine Coquery-Vidrovitch was Nzabakomada-Yakoma's doctoral advisor.

 As a student Nzabakomada-Yakoma was a member and vice-president of the Association nationale des étudiants centrafricains (UNECA), a section of the Black African Students Federation in France.
 During the 1969 UNECA delegation to Bangui, Nzabakomada-Yakoma narrowly avoided arrest during a crackdown on students by Jean-Bédel Bokassa following Alexandre Banza's failed coup d'état.

 Career

-Upon the completion of his PhD, Nzabakomada-Yakoma joined the Movement for the Social Evolution of Black Africa (MESEN).
+Upon the completion of his PhD in 1975, Nzabakomada-Yakoma joined MESEN.
 Becoming part of Bokassa's inner circle, Nzabakomada-Yakoma was appointed by Bokassa to the ″Bureau Politique de MESAN″.

 From 1972 - 1982 Nzabakomada-Yakoma was a lecturer at the University of Bangui.
 In 1976, Nzabakomada-Yakoma was appointed the Dean of the Faculty of Literature and Human Sciences.
 Following the 1979 student uprisings, and the subsequent massacre of students in Bangui, in early April Nzabakomada-Yakoma was arrested and dismissed from his Deanship by Bokassa.
 Nzabakomada-Yakoma fled to the city of Zongo in the Democratic Republic of Congo.
-Nzabakomada-Yakoma remained in exile until Bokassa was overthrown.
+Nzabakomada-Yakoma remained in exile until Bokassa was overthrown in the 1979 Central African coup d’état.

-From 1982, until his death in 1985, Nzabakomada-Yakoma was the Principal of the Department of History and Conference Master.
-In late 1985, Nzabakomada-Yakoma died at the l'hôpital général de Bangui following an illness.
+Returning to the University of Bangui in 1982, Nzabakomada-Yakoma was the Principal of the Department of History and Conference Master until his death in 1985.
+In late 1985, Nzabakomada-Yakoma died at the Centre national hospitalier universitaire de Bangui following an illness.
 Nzabakomada-Yakoma is buried in the village of Bimon, near Mbaïki.